 Injuries that Qualify for Workers’ Compensation

-Usually, workers’ compensation will pay for an employee’s injuries if they occur while they are on the job site.
-If offsite, an employee’s injury must have happened while they were working within the confines of their employment for it to be covered by the Workers’ Compensation Act.
+Usually, workers’ compensation will pay for an employee’s injuries if they occur while they are on the job site, but if offsite, an employee’s injury must have happened while they were working within the confines of their employment for it to be covered by the law.
 The extent of employment is determined by how much control the employer had over the situation at the time that the disaster happened.
 These are a few examples of injuries that are covered under workers’ compensation:

 - Falling or being dropped from a high position.